MSCA-LIKE/OpenScienceTrainingCourse/07_seminar4/notes/readme.md

 - Give data, methods, and results their own publications and assign them a DOI.
 - Use explicit calls to action, like "download our data from..."
 - Make modular code and place it in repositories so that the code can be combined with other peoples' work more easily.

-### An Aside - Using social media
-Professional social media can be a great way to promote your work.
-Some thoughts:
-1. Use an eye-catching image.
-1. Your call-to-action should be to get them to click on a link to a website where the interested reader can find out more
-1. Be immediately relevant.
-Instead of "We have just published a paper on _blah_...", try "_Blah_ can be really difficult because of...", or something else that connects immediately with the audience and is emotive.
-1. Use relevant hashtags, like #windenergy, #whatever, and #blah to make sure your message gets picked up by the right people.
-1. Keep it short, sharp, and to the point.
-Don't get overly philosophical or wistful - be direct.
-1. Be willing to engage people if they ask questions through this media.

 ## Summary